-This somewhat milder climate gives you nice climbing conditions, especially in the winter where temperatures drop to about 15°C at night, and reach 20°C during the day.
+This somewhat milder climate gives you nice winter climbing conditions, especially in the winter where temperatures drop to about 15°C at night, and reach 20°C during the day.

 Chiang Mai and more specifically Northern Thailand’s most popular crag, Crazy Horse, has not achieved the same recognition from the international rock climbing community.

 Because of this, crowds here are almost non-existent, especially during the week.